Jn-Huang/545_project_brain_segmentation/README.md

   loader_train, loader_valid = data_loaders(batch_size=16, workers=2, image_size=224, aug_scale=0.05, aug_angle=15)
   ```

-- Segmentation: We will try different models for segmentation
+- Segmentation: We will try different models for segmentation.
-- Postprocessing:
+- Postprocessing: see https://github.com/Jn-Huang/545_project_brain_segmentation/blob/main/notebooks/data_pipeline.ipynb for a demo of our data processing pipeline.
+Contact Jin anytime if you have any problem.

 ## References